Wholesale matcha supplier for cafés

 The minimum order quantity is 5kg per shipment.
 We are flexible depending on your situation.
 Contact us to discuss if your needs differ.

 Pricing depends on grade and volume.
-As a reference point, our standard 2nd crop latte-grade matcha starts from JPY 21,000 per kg before volume discounts.
+As a reference point, our standard second crop matcha starts from JPY 21,000 per kg before volume discounts.
 Ceremonial grade is priced higher.
 Larger volumes receive better per-kg pricing.
 Contact us for a custom quote based on your grade mix and expected order frequency.

 Because we mill to order for maximum freshness, the first order typically takes 5 to 7 weeks from order confirmation to delivery.
 From the second order onward, we work out a recurring schedule with you to ensure timely restocking.
 We ship directly from Kagoshima, Japan shortly after milling.
 US customers benefit from our California consolidation point for logistical efficiency.